fedebarabas/ringfinder/README.rst

 ringFinderDeveloper
 ^^^^^^^^^^^^^^^^^^^

-ringFinderDeveloper is used for fine tuning of the analysis parameters so that the image structure is correctly characterized.
+ringFinderDeveloper is used for fine tuning of the analysis parameters so that the image structure is correctly identified.
 These parameters are chosen from its performance on individual subregions of a testing image.

 1. Open the program: